 The Institute for Learning in Retirement is a community-based organization whose goal is to encourage life-long learning for persons in retirement from every walk of life.
 It is administered under the auspices of the Marietta College Department of Continuing Education.
 At its heart is an academic program of courses designed by its members to suit their interests and taught by knowledgeable instructors.
 Classes take place at various locations on the Marietta College campus or in the community.
-Courses encourage study and discussion but require no assignments, nor tests, nor writing of papers.
+Courses encourage study and discussion but require no assignments, tests, or writing of papers.
 They are simply for the enjoyment of learning.

-For more information contact:
+For more information: